yinhang0106/makemore/mlp/README.md

 ## Training

-Like before, we need `embedding` and `forward pass` to iterate the training process.
+Like before, we need the `embedding` and the `forward pass` to iterate the training process.

 ```python
 # embedding